mdineenstevens/group9project/README.md

 ## How to initialize and run the project
 * **step1**:Please confirm that you have enabled mongoDB correctly, server url is default: "mongodb://localhost:27017/"

-* **step2**:In the project directory, run npm script ‘npm run seed’ to initialize the database.Seeding takes you some time since the hashing password.
+* **step2**:In the project directory(QuizMe folder), run 'npm install', then run npm script 'npm run seed' to initialize the database.
+Seeding takes you some time because of the hashing password.
 When seeding, your terminal will show the process:

 * //////////////////The candidates is finished//////////////////